googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

 Additionally, fallback positions are defined on the axis and not on the font with the expectation that all fonts that support an axis will want the same fallback positions (very reasonable for legacy support).

-All this makes fallback positions unsuitable for named positions.
+All this makes fallback positions unsuitable for named positions, and have been reserved to the Microsoft OpenType registered axis (and will remain for the custom axis already registered in GF registry)

 Named positions are not yet supported.
 For the time being, fonts will be published and delivered only in VF format without Named Positions and therefore without static companions on the downloadable zip file.